TiagoMLucio/Competitive-Programming/README.md

 ## Repository Structure

-- `AtCoder`: My solutions to AtCoder contests.
+- `atcoder`: My solutions to AtCoder contests.
-- `CodeChef`: My solutions to CodeChef contests.
+- `codechef`: My solutions to CodeChef contests.
-- `CodeForces`: My solutions to Codeforces contests.
+- `codeforces`: My solutions to Codeforces contests.
+- `cses`: My solutions to Cses problems.
+- `maratona`: My solutions to problems and phases from Maratona.
 - `templates`: A personal collection of templates and algorithms for competitive programming.

 ## Custom Shell Functions for Compilation and Debugging

 I use a set of custom shell functions to compile and debug my C++ solutions.
 These are added to my `~/.zshrc` file for convenience.

+### How to Set Up

+1. Copy the function definitions into your `~/.zshrc` file.
+2. Run `source ~/.zshrc` or restart your terminal to apply the changes.

 ### Compile & Run